 - facilitates work to raise community awareness of the importance of fire management in NSW parks and reserves.

 The NSW Government committed more than $76 million from 2011 to 2017 to fund the program, including the employment of an additional 94 firefighters.
-The government has now extended the EBMP to 2022, and committed a further $74 million over 5 years.
+The government extended the EBMP to 2022, and committed a further $92 million over 5 years from July 2017.

-- NPWS rapid aerial response teams responded to 100% of fires within 30 minutes of detection, and close to 90% of fires were kept below 10 hectares in size.
+- For the 2019–20 fire season, NPWS rapid aerial response teams responded to 100% of fires within 30 minutes of detection.

-- NPWS has undertaken 80% of the total hazard reduction burning effort recorded in NSW, despite managing less than 9% of the state.
+- On average, NPWS undertakes around 79% of the total hazard reduction burning effort recorded in New South Wales, despite managing around 9% of the State.